 Staying in a codependent relationship is addictive and comforting.
 It can be hard to recognize the toxicity in a relationship that you hold dearly and even harder to take the steps to fix it.
-The counselors at Thriveworks Buffalo are here for you every step of the way.
+The counselors at Thriveworks in Buffalo, NY are here for you every step of the way.

 What Is Codependency?